Producer Spotlight: Sawyer’s Organic Maple Farm

-How a 17-Year-Old Got In The Maple Syrup Business
+How a 17-Year-Old Got In The Organic Maple Syrup Business

 Kurt Sawyer has been in the maple syrup business since he was 17 years old.

-As most paths do, Kurt’s journey into the industry began inadvertently.
-He and his family jumped in to help a local maple producer, Dale, after his sugar house burned down in the middle of the harvest season—a devastating blow for any producer.
-Kurt’s family helped Dale’s team to get on their feet again, and so began a blooming friendship and mentorship that would last decades, to the present day.
+As many paths do, Kurt’s journey into the industry began inadvertently.
+In the middle of harvest season one year, a local maple syrup producer named Dale lost his sugar house to a fire.
+Kurt and his family jumped in to help Dale from this devastating blow.
+Kurt’s family helped Dale’s team to get on their feet again.
+So began a blooming friendship and mentorship that would last decades, to the present day.

-Kurt began to help Dale in his maple woods, assisting with tapping trees, fixing pipes and tubing, and boiling syrup.
+Kurt began helping Dale in his maple woods.
+He assisted with tapping trees, fixing pipes and tubing, and boiling syrup.
 Before long, he got what is known as the “maple bug.”
-Sensing Kurt’s growing interest, Dale generously cut Kurt a deal where Kurt could sublease under him and send him sap to be boiled on shares.
+Sensing Kurt’s growing interest, Dale generously cut Kurt a deal.
+Kurt could sublease under him and send him sap to be boiled on shares.

 In January 2010, at the ripe age of 22, Kurt started running his own pipe and tapping trees with the help of his family.